|BSB directory||BSB Education||BSB lectures||BSB Mission||Patient Earth|

 "To prevent a devastating maelstrom of drought, extreme weather, famine and forced migration by century's end, the concentration of CO2 will have to be kept under 350 parts per million (ppm).
 We are actually going to have to decrease the amount of CO2 in the atmosphere", Hansen said.

-The first five months of 2012 were the hottest start to a year in U.S. weather record history.
+2014 was the hottest year on Earth and in U.S. weather record history.

 Hansen's argument is a simple as it is sobering: continuing to drain Earth's store of fossil fuels - oil, gas and coal - is leading humanity straight toward climate calamity.